grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Partition by values

-This transformation can help eliminate the need for multiple queries to the same datasource with different `WHERE` clauses when graphing multiple series.
+Use this transformation to eliminate the need for multiple queries to the same datasource with different `WHERE` clauses when graphing multiple series.
 Consider a metrics SQL table with the following data:

 | Time                | Region | Value |
 | ------------------- | ------ | ----- |